Skip navigation

 What do the results mean?

-Women who have slightly lower than normal amounts of G6PD may be "carriers" of a G6PD deficiency.
-That means they have one defective G6PD gene and one normal G6PD gene.
-These women rarely have symptoms, as their normal G6PD genes usually make enough healthy red blood cells.
-But they have a risk of passing on the defective gene to their children.
+If you are a woman with slightly lower than normal amounts of G6PD, you may be a carrier of a G6PD deficiency.
+That means you have one defective G6PD gene and one normal G6PD gene.
+You might not have symptoms, since your normal G6PD genes usually make enough healthy red blood cells.
+But you have a risk of passing on the defective gene to your children.
 Male children are more likely to develop G6PD symptoms than female children.

 Is there anything else I need to know about a G6PD test?

 Most people with G6PD deficiency can manage their condition and prevent symptoms by avoiding triggering substances.
-Your health care provider can help you figure out which substances to avoid.
+Your provider can help you figure out which substances to avoid.

 References